"Sweep away all monsters and demons."

 Don Share, the editor for Poetry Magazine, steps aside after a Michael Dickman poem that is insensitive to the African American community is published.

-David Shor is fired from Civis Analytics for suggesting the George Floyd protests, noble though they may be, will hurt democrats’ chances in the upcoming election.
+David Shor is fired from Civis Analytics for suggesting the George Floyd protests will hurt democrats’ chances in the upcoming election.

 Gary Garrells, curator at the San Francisco Museum of Modern Art, is forced to resign after he vows not to exclude white male artists.
 A group of former employees at the San Francisco Museum of Modern Art put together a petition to get Garrells fired.
 The petition quickly attracts more than 180 signatories.